 Menu

-🎉 Come and see what makes our nurturing school so special 🎉 Please call the school office to book a visit 🎉
+🎉 Come and see our amazing nursery provision.
+We still have places available for September 2026 🎉 Please call the school office to book a visit 🎉

 Walton On Trent C of E Primary and Nursery School